Tesla Fires Female Engineer Who Alleged Sexual Harassment

 I've seen both in tech circles.
 I've seen women that were harassed, and I've seen women that got special treatment where they were good at deflecting the work that was supposed to be assigned to them to others, or faced no punitive action for severely underperforming to the point that it became obvious to outsiders.

 I've also seen men that were bullied in the workplace and did not have any advancement, and men that also managed to underperform for extended periods of time.
-Gender doesn't really dictate thi
+Gender doesn't really dictate this.

+Frankly we're not going to ever know the particulars of this case.
+Basically none of us were there, and it would behoove anyone that was to not say anything unless it's part of any legal proceedings and behind closed doors, or potentially in-court.
+At the moment there's only a single datapoint, so there isn't enough information for us to make any real conclusions.
+She may well be right, and could have been the target of specific harassment that was covered-up by some element of management, or she could be making false claims.
+There just isn't enough information for us to conclude anything.

 We might actually get to hear all the nitty gritty details on this one, rather than the usual handful of accusations in the press followed by the company settling the lawsuit with a gag clause.
 If Tesla's lawyers think they're on firm enough ground to fire her after she filed suit, they must also think they're on extremely firm ground regarding the suit itself, in which case they should fight it out to a conclusion.
 Which is damn rare.
 We're going to get an unusually detailed look at the HR practices of a billion dollar company.
 Should be fascinating.